How Do I Start?

 Diploma students may charge a fee to clients for counselling services.

-Many graduates of the Vancouver College of Counsellor Training are members of the Canadian Professional Counsellors Association, a non-profit society organized to provide a Code of Ethics and Practice, a complaint and disciplinary procedure, and professional liability insurance.
+Many graduates of the Vancouver College of Counsellor Training are members of the Association of Cooperative Counselling Therapists of Canada, a non-profit society organized to provide a Code of Ethics and Practice, a complaint and disciplinary procedure, and professional liability insurance.

 What Financial Assistance is Available?